Wood Green Salvation Army

 - Provide a selection of bedding (up to twice a year)

-During term-time we are open to take donations from 13:00 until 15:00 each Wednesday and Thursday.
+During term-time we are open to take donations from 10.00 until 15:00 each Wednesday and Thursday.
+We are also open on Sunday morning from 10.00 until 12.30pm.
+Please place the bags inside the porch on Sunday if there is no-one at the reception.

 So many in our community are so kind and regularly donate a variety of things to us for passing on to those in need.
 This includes: money, clothing, food and toiletries.
 Here is a bit more information about what you can donate, when you can donate it and what happens to it.